Teacher Licensure Program (TLP) for Post-Baccalaureate Students

 NOTE: Returning students interested in Elementary Education license may instead pursue a Master of Arts in Elementary Education.
 See the MAT in Elementary Education program in the Teacher Education Department Section in this catalog for admission and program requirements.

-This program has been recently approved by the State of Illinois Board of Education.
-Please, contact the Teacher Education Department at 773-442-5380 for further information about the TLP option in middle level education.
-Currently, NEIU has been approved to offer Middle Level Education 5-8 endorsements in the following areas:
+Please, contact the Teacher Education Department at 773-442-5380 for further information about the TLP option in middle-level education.
+Currently, NEIU has been approved to offer Middle-Level Education 5-8 endorsements in the following areas:

 - Social Science